CSTDev/personal-site/src/content/posts/2026-04-22-soil-moisture-exporter-pt2.md

 Once you’ve got one of them set up then you can go back to the alerts we configured earlier and set the Contact Point to this email one.
 Now whenever one fires due to the reading being too low or the sensor or exporter not being available you’ll get a notification to email or slack.

 Give it all a go!
 Put the moisture sensor in a house plant and ensure the ESP8266 is powered, you'll soon see readings start coming in to the Grafana dashboard (it'll take a while if you've got the deep sleep to wake it every 30 minutes mind).

+If you want to replicate this, start with [Part 1](../soil-moisture-exporter) for the hardware and sensor how-to's, then come back here and follow [How to configure the OpenTelemetry Collector for Grafana Cloud](../how-to-configure-otel-collector-grafana-cloud) to get readings flowing into your dashboard.

 Never kill a house plant again!
 (Unless you now over-water them….)